townmath/cisp400-reader/docs/_sources/class-V-memory/vector.rst.txt

 the vector ADT has nothing to do with mathematics, but is simply sequential data structure.

+It is a flexible and frequently used container.
+Refer to :ref:`vector-intro` for an introduction to the basic functions available.

-Like an array, elements are stored continuously.
+Like an array, elements are stored in adjacent memory slots.
 This means that elements can be accessed not only through iterators, but also using offsets to regular pointers to elements.
 The benefit of this is that a pointer to an element of a vector may be passed